Isle of Man: Food

 Seafood has traditionally accounted for a large proportion of the local diet.
-Although commercial fishing has declined in recent years, local delicacies include Manx kippers (smoked herring) which are produced by the smokeries in Peel on the west coast of the island, albeit mainly from North Sea herring these days.
+Although commercial fishing has declined in recent years, local delicacies include Manx kippers (smoked herrings) which are produced by the smokeries in Peel on the west coast of the island, albeit mainly from North Sea herring these days.
 The smokeries also produce other specialities including smoked salmon and bacon.

-Crab, lobster and scallops are commercially fished, and the queen scallop (queenies) is regarded as a particular delicacy, with a light, sweet flavour.
+Crab, lobster and scallops are commercially fished; further, the queen scallop is regarded as a particular delicacy, with a light, sweet flavour.
 Cod, ling and mackerel are often angled for the table, and freshwater trout and salmon can be taken from the local rivers and lakes, supported by the government fish hatchery at Cornaa on the east coast.

 Cattle, sheep, pigs and poultry are all commercially farmed; Manx lamb from the hill farms is a popular dish.
 The Loaghtan, the indigenous breed of Manx sheep, has a rich, dark meat that has found favour with chefs, featuring in dishes on the BBC's MasterChef series.

 Manx cheese has also found some success, featuring smoked and herb-flavoured varieties, and is stocked by many of the UK's supermarket chains.
-Manx cheese took bronze medals in the 2005 British Cheese Awards, and sold 578 tonnes over the year.
+Manx cheese took bronze medals in the 2005 British Cheese Awards and sold 578 tonnes over the year.
 Manx cheddar has been exported to Canada where it is available in some supermarkets.